Saint-Sébastien–Froissart station

 Saint-Sébastien–Froissart (/fr/) is a station on Line 8 of the Paris Métro, at the limit between the 3rd and 11th arrondissements.
 It is named after two streets leading to the Boulevard des Filles du Calvaire, under which it is situated: Rue Saint-Sébastien and Rue Froissart.

 History

-The station opened on 5 May 1931 with the extension of the line from Richelieu–Drouot to Porte de Charenton.
+The station opened on 5 May 1931 as "Saint-Sébastien" with the extension of the line from Richelieu–Drouot to Porte de Charenton.
+It adopted its current name on 12 January 1932.

 Rue Saint-Sébastien (17th century) was named after Saint Sebastian, whereas Rue Froissart (1804) was named after the poet and writer Jean Froissart (c.
 1337–1400).

 As part of the RATP's Renouveau du métro programme, the station was completely renovated by 2 October 2006.
 The decoration of the platforms in the interwar style of the former Compagnie du chemin de fer métropolitain de Paris (CMP) was thus renewed and completed with new lighting.
 The advertising frames with plant motifs were recreated in brown earthenware, no longer in the original honey colour.

 In 2021 with 1,151,192 passengers were recorded at Saint-Sébastien–Froissart station, relegating it to the 266th position of the network's stations in terms of attendance that year.